madskristensen/TextGenerator/README.md

 ![Context menu](art/context-menu.png)

-That will open this little dialogs that allows you to specify which vocabulary and how many words to insert.
+That will open this little dialog which allows you to specify a vocabulary and how many words to insert.

 ![Dialog](art/dialog.png)